 - Start your assessment tasks well ahead of the due date;

-- Read or listen to all feedback carefully, and use it in your future work;
+- Read and listen to all feedback carefully, and use it in your future work;

 - Attend and engage in all timetabled learning experiences as follows: